 The great theme of Romans is God’s power to save.
 The Romans understood power; when Paul wrote this epistle to the capital of the ancient world, Rome ruled supreme.
 The gospel, however, is nothing to be ashamed of in comparison; for it, too, is power – indeed the “power of God to salvation for everyone.”

-Click here to view or print a complete outline on “Romans – Justified Through Faith”
+Click here to view or print the complete Bible Outline on “Romans – Justified Through Faith“